 And Belvedere is fairly central, so quick to reach – even on foot from the center.

-Lower Belvedere palace is at Rennweg 6, 1030 Vienna, Upper Belvedere palace at Prinz Eugen-Straße 27 , 1030 Vienna.
-See the road map at the bottom of the page for details.
+Lower Belvedere palace is at Rennweg 6, 1030 Vienna, Upper Belvedere palace at Prinz Eugen-Straße 27, 1030 Vienna.
+See the road map below for details.

 Street parking is tricky – it’s a busy area and also a district-wide short-term parking area.
 There are public car parks nearby, which you can find using this map.
-I’d recommend using public transport, though.
+I’d recommend walking or using public transport, though (or a taxi).

 Although Belvedere is not right in the center, it’s not far off.

 If you’re sightseeing anywhere central, head south to the Ring (the wide boulevard that encircles the inner district and also features many of the main sights).

 Head east or west along the Ring, whichever way takes you to Schwarzenbergplatz, which is pretty much the southernmost point.